dataviz-sp22/proj2-superb-bilby/README.md

 of all of the categories.**

 ![who are
-billionaires](./analysis/geo-spatial-analysis_files/figure-gfm/industry%20plot-1.png)
+billionaires](./analysis/geo-spatial-analysis/geo-spatial-analysis_files/figure-gfm/industry%20plot-1.png)

 ![Industry
-Billionaires](./analysis/geo-spatial-analysis_files/figure-gfm/plot-choropleth-1.png)
+Billionaires](./analysis/geo-spatial-analysis/geo-spatial-analysis_files/figure-gfm/plot-choropleth-1.png)

 -   What can the wealth of a billionaire accomplish?
 Does anybody really need so much wealth?

-**To answer this question, we decided to build a reactive shiny application which allows users to input a quantity of highly expensive items to try and match the wealth of any of the billionaires on Forbe’s list.
+To answer this question, we decided to build a reactive shiny application which allows users to input a quantity of highly expensive items to try and match the wealth of any of the billionaires on Forbe’s list.
 We include options such as the cost for a week long trip to Hawaii